medusajs-repos/ai-example/backend/src/workflows/README.md

 5. Structure TypeScript types for inputs and outputs
 6. Use compensation functions for rollback mechanisms
 7. Resolve services from the container when needed
+8. Input and output of steps should always be camelcased!

 Follow these patterns to generate correct, maintainable Medusa workflows that ensure data consistency.